 If you have suffered an injury on the job, take these steps to protect your options for pursuing compensation for your injuries and damages:

 - Report the accident and your injury to your supervisor or employer as soon as possible.
 Request a copy of any paperwork you fill out or any reports they write.

-- Get the names and contact information for any non-co-workers or other companies that were involved in the accident.
+- Get the names and contact information of any non-co-workers or other companies that were involved in the accident.
 For example, if a subcontractor on a construction site was responsible for your accident, get the subcontractor’s name and contact details.
-Also get the names and contact information for any eyewitnesses to the accident.
+Also, get the names and contact information of any eyewitnesses to the accident.

 - Get examined by a doctor as soon as possible after the accident and follow all treatment instructions and recommendations.
 If you delay seeking medical treatment or do not comply with your treatment regimen, this may hurt your claim.

 Finally, speak with a St. Louis work injury attorney from Sumner Law Group, LLC.
 We can discuss the details of your workplace accident in a free and confidential consultation.